chadbaldwin/chadbaldwin.github.io/_posts/2021-01-15-raiserror-cheatsheet.md

 ### *Flush output buffer using WITH NOWAIT*

 This is one of my favorite uses for `RAISERROR`.
-If you're running a lengthy stored procedure, you may want some indicator of where its at.
+If you're running a lengthy stored procedure, you may want some indicator of where it's at.
 The output gets sent to a buffer and then occasionally that buffer gets flushed.
 If you're using `PRINT 'some message'` that won't immediately show up in the messages tab.
 So what can you do?

 Use `WITH NOWAIT`!
 That will force the output buffer to get flushed.
 This even includes result sets, those get buffered too.
 Here's a quick demo: